 Step 1: GMS registration

-Prospective partners have obtain access to the Grant Management System (GMS) where they will later submit the full project proposal.
-To request access to the system, contact the HFU attaching the following:
+Prospective partners must obtain access to the Grant Management System (GMS) where they will later submit the full project proposal.
+To request access to the system, prospective partners should contact the HFU attaching the following:

 - A copy of registration certificate indicating the organization’s full name